Jason Lewis, the UK adventurer, is the first person to have completed a human-powered circumnavigation of the globe.

 To make the boat go faster, Lewis would pedal for three minutes and then rest for 30 seconds.
 “Then I would stand up and pedal backwards as fast as I could for 30 seconds,” Stevens adds.

-For the eco couple, they saw their boat Moksha as a microcosm of our planet – it learns to live within finite constraints, like being isolated by water as opposed to space.
+The eco couple saw their boat Moksha as a microcosm of our planet – it learns to live within finite constraints, like being isolated by water as opposed to space.
 “Just being on the boat has reminded me of living more simply, scaling down,” says Lewis.

 “She’s still as powerful a story-telling vehicle as she ever was.”
 Moksha is steeped in history too, with an upcycled pedal seat from a former go-kart at the helm.